ali-shoaib/Weather-App/README.md

 # Weather-App

-- Made by using react hooks.
+- Made on React JS (react hooks).

-- Weather Data is fetched from a rest API.
+- Weather Data is fetched from openweathermap.org api.
+- Styling done using CSS